ipfs/community/projects/chanceofxyz.md

 ## Target Audience
 <!--Describe who will be your project's users-->
-We started off with DeFi data but have plans to put covid-19 transmition probabilies, sprort and gaming data and more.
+We started off with DeFi data but have plans to put covid-19 transmision probabilies, sport/gaming, rare event data and more.

 ## Rough estimated user base (if applicable)
-Currently it's under development:hammer_and_wrench:, therefore we don't have any users at the moment
+Currently it's under development

 ## Github repo
 <!--Attach a link to your GitHub repo - open source is required - please make sure your repo has a license file and is licensed using MIT open source license! -->